-Search the internet when you have a minute for “how many jobs were posted on-line in 2019 in the US” and you probably will not find the answer.
+Search the internet when you have a minute for “how many jobs were posted on-line in 2019 in the US”.
+You probably will not find the answer.
 You will see statements such as “80% of jobs are found through referrals” and “your chances of finding a job on-line are around 2%.”

 One executive from a sporting goods company told me, for example, that their ad for a mid-level job attracted more than 1 million responses.
-It is difficult to find reliable statistics on this subject, however, it is a fact that the so-called Application Tracking Systems (ATS) commonly used by on-line job boards today filter out candidates who do not include the right keywords and therefore most likely do not have the right experience or skills.
+It is difficult to find reliable statistics on this subject.
+However, it is a fact that the so-called Application Tracking Systems (ATS) commonly used by on-line job boards today filter out candidates who do not include the right keywords.
+These are candidates that most likely do not have the right experience or skills.

 In fact, about 15% of our clients will ultimately find a job through an on-line job board due to our ability to help you effectively deliver your messages.
 That being said, 85% of our clients land through other means, particularly the unpublished market.